kubernetes/website/docs/tutorials/stateful-application/cp-distributed-systems.md

 Readiness is not the same as liveness.
 If a process is alive, it is scheduled and healthy.
 If a process is ready, it is able to process input.
 Liveness is a necessary, but not sufficient, condition for readiness.
-There are many case, particularly during initialization and termination, when a process can be alive but not ready.
+There are many cases, particularly during initialization and termination, when a process can be alive but not ready.